Clean Water

 Removing Germs From Our Sewage-Contaminated Waters: The Janicki Omniprocessor

 The Janicki Omniprocessor turns sewer sludge into clean drinking water and ash that is free of germs.
 The great thing about the Janicki Omniprocessor is that it also produces electricity and safely gets rid of faeces.
-The first Janicki Omniprocessor was built in the African country of Senegal as a pilot projectWhen a project is first done on a small scale to check it works..
+The first Janicki Omniprocessor was built in the African country of Senegal as a pilot project.

 Removing Salt From SeaWater: Reverse Osmosis